algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 #### Comparison Types (`cmpKind`)
 - **Logical Operations for Conditional Processing**:
   - `CMP_OR`: Logical OR comparison.
-Evaluates to true if either of the operands is true.
+Evaluates to true if whether of the operands is true.
   - `CMP_AND`: Logical AND comparison.
 Evaluates to true only if both operands are true.
   - `CMP_NOT`: Logical NOT comparison.
 Inverts the truth value of the operand.
   - `CMP_XOR`: Logical XOR comparison.
 Evaluates to true if operands are different.